vishakanirmal/vishakanirmal.github.io/content/weft.md

 ## Final concept
 The final product combines **customizable furniture** with a **digital narrative**.
 Our prototype encourages long-term use by making each piece personal and meaningful.
 With this project, our prototype helps to contextualize the future of textile recycling as a viable building material.
 We hope to break the cycle of fast fashion and fast furniture, by creating memorialized products that hold a greater emotional value to the owner.

-<iframe width="800" height="450" src="https://www.youtube.com/embed/E5rVwSv8zpM?si=mdJBYMrUFEvoDqlh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="600" height="300" src="https://www.youtube.com/embed/E5rVwSv8zpM?si=mdJBYMrUFEvoDqlh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ![The final deliverables](../src/images/weft/Finaldeliverables.png)

 ## Future iterations
-This project was **accepted to the ACM Tangible and Embedded Interfaces conference**, where it received two awards: Most Innovative Vision of Sustainability, and People's Choice Award.

-In terms of the project future, we aim to continue working on a couple parts of this work, including:
+This project was **accepted to the ACM Tangible and Embedded Interfaces conference, where it received two awards**: Most Innovative Vision of Sustainability, and People's Choice Award.
+For this project's future, we aim to continue working on a couple parts of this work, including:
 1. Using alternative adhesives: We aim to transition from resin to bio-based alternatives (e.g., lignin-based adhesives).
 2. Testing material durability: How can we enhance weather resistance and load capacity?
 3. Managing system scalability: How could this personalization be brought to a larger scale production?